 Should your child be absent from school on any occasion, it is the school's policy that the parent/guardian notifies the school before or on the morning of the day in question.
-This notification is done through the Parent Portal or BCE Connect App.
+This notification is done through the BCE Connect App.
 Unexplained absences will be followed up until resolved.